apecloud/kubeblocks/docs/developer_docs/fault_injection/gcp-fault.md

 ### Detach volume

-Chaos Mesh injects a `detach-volume` fault into the specified GCP instance so that this instance is detached from the specified storage volume within 3 minutes.
+The command below injects a `detach-volume` fault into the specified GCP instance so that this instance is detached from the specified storage volume within 3 minutes.

 ```bash
 kbcli fault node detach-volume [node1] -c=gcp --region=us-central1-c --device-name=/dev/sdb